xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 string value is parsed.
 If a `NumberFormatException` is thrown, a message is given indicating an invalid entry.
-In the case of a real, the value is parsed and the given real (float) is checked to be a number (`NaN`) and infinite exceptions.
+In the case of a real, the value is parsed and the given real (float) is checked to be a number (`NaN`) and for infinite exceptions.
 The same message is given for the invalid real.

 5.2.2 Add range data to compare and persistence.
 Three new entries are added to `ooaofooa_hierarchy.pei.sql` to cover external attributes for the UDT class.
-An external attribute is used to display an attribute from another class under the one associated, in this case the min and max values from the Range class associated with the User Data Type.
+An external attribute is used to display an attribute from another class under the one associated, in this case the Min and Max values from the Range class associated with the User Data Type.
 This change allows the range values to show in compare.
 Note, these are not available in the properties view.